brown-rox20/stock-analysis/README.md

 The original code's purpose was to look through two data tables(2017 and 2018) to find the volume and return for each ticker and display the results on a new tab within a data table.
 We added a few formatting commads as well in order to call out the most disired stocks at a glance.

-Below is the message box that displays the runtime of our original code
+Below is the message box that displays the runtime of our original code:

 <img src="https://github.com/brown-rox20/stock-analysis/raw/main/Resources/VBA_Challenge_2017.png" alt="VBA_Challenge_2017.png" width="340">